 Many of us install air conditioners to help us feel comfortable in our homes.
 But when you start to experience unpleasant odors coming from your cooling system, it’s more than just annoying.
 It can greatly affect your home comfort.

 Where do the smells come from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.

-Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.
+Heat and moisture can contribute to increased mold growth, namely in warmer climates.
+Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your home.

 It’s also possible that a little critter navigated into your duct system and died.
 You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.